-The degree is RIBA Part 2 and LI Part 3 accredited and is prescribed by the ARB.
+The degree is RIBA Part 2 and LI accredited and is prescribed by the ARB.

 Your study focuses on a range of themed, design-based studios dedicated to specific areas of practice or research.
 There are compulsory modules in landscape architecture, humanities, management, building and plant sciences, and an integrated architecture and landscape architecture project.

 To qualify you’ll produce at least one comprehensive design project.
-You’ll also have the opportunity to work with local or regional groups on a real-life challenge through our Live Projects initiative.
+You’ll also have the opportunity to work with local or regional groups on a real-life challenge through our Live Projects programme.

-Validated by the Royal Institute of British Architects (RIBA) at Part 2, the Landscape Institute (LI) at Part 3 and prescribed by the Architects Registration Board (ARB)
+Validated by the Royal Institute of British Architects (RIBA) at Part 2, the Landscape Institute (LI) and prescribed by the Architects Registration Board (ARB).

 First year core modules: